 Restricted stock (or restricted stock units) is used to deliver 50 percent of the long-term incentive award amounts, with the remaining 50 percent delivered in the form of performance shares.
-In addition, Mr. Evans received an additional award of 9,960 shares that cliff vests in five years as a retention incentive.
-The actual shares of restricted stock and performance shares granted in 2012 are reflected in the tables in the Restricted Stock and Restricted Stock Units and Performance Shares sections that follow.
+The actual shares of restricted stock and performance shares granted in 2013 are reflected in the tables in the Restricted Stock and Restricted Stock Units and Performance Shares sections that follow.

 Restricted Stock and Restricted Stock Units.
 Restricted stock and restricted stock units awarded as long-term incentives vest one-third each year over a threeyear period, and automatically vest in their entirety upon death, disability or a change in control.
 Dividends are paid on the restricted stock and dividend equivalents accrue on restricted stock units.
 Unvested restricted stock or units are forfeited if an officer's employment is terminated for any reason other than death, disability or in the event of a change in control.
 Corporate officers may elect to receive the award in the form of restricted stock, or to defer the payment under the Nonqualified Deferred Compensation Plan in the form of restricted stock units.
-The number of shares awarded in 2012 for each of our Named Executive Officers is shown below and is included in the Grants of Plan Based Awards in 2012 table under the heading "All Other Stock Awards: Number of Shares of Stock or Units" and "Grant Date Fair Value of Stock Awards" on page 31.
+The number of shares awarded in 2013 for each of our Named Executive Officers is shown below and is included in the Grants of Plan Based Awards in 2013 table under the heading "All Other Stock Awards: Number of Shares of Stock or Units" and "Grant Date Fair Value of Stock Awards" on page 31.

-Restricted Stock Granted
+Shares of Restricted Stock Granted

-David R. Emery, CEO 12,450
+David R. Emery.
+CEO 12,874

-Anthony S. Cleberg, CFO 5,692
+Anthony S. Cleberg, CFO 4,952

-Linden R. Evans, COO-Utilities 15,652
+Linden R. Evans, COO-Utilities 4,952

-Steven J. Helmers, Sr. Vice President and General Counsel 3,842
+Steven J. Helmers.
+Sr. V.P General Counsel 3,342

-Robert A. Myers, Sr. Vice President, CHRO 3,130
+Robert A. Myers, Sr. V.P Human Resources 2,723

 Performance Shares.
 Participants are awarded a target number of performance shares based upon the value of the individual performance share component approved by the Committee, divided by the Beginning Stock Price.
 The Beginning Stock Price, as defined under the Performance Plan, is the average of the closing price of our common stock for the 20 trading days immediately preceding the beginning of the plan period.
 Entitlement to performance shares is based on our total shareholder return over designated performance periods, as measured against our peer group.
+The peer group for our performance plan is the same as our peer group used for our market compensation analysis and is listed on page 21.
 In addition, in order for any performance shares to be awarded, the Ending Stock Price (20-day average) must be at least equal to 75 percent of the Beginning Stock Price.
 The final value of the performance shares is based upon the number of shares of common stock that are ultimately granted, based upon our performance in relation to the performance criteria.

-Late in 2011, the Committee, with the guidance of Towers Watson, conducted a review of the market competitiveness of our Performance Share Plan.
-As a result of this study, the Committee broadened the pay/performance range beginning with the 2012 to 2014 performance period to a threshold of a 50 percent payout of target with a peer ranking at the 30th percentile to a maximum of a 200 percent payout of target with a peer ranking at the 85th percentile.
-A summary of the performance criteria for each performance period outstanding as of December 31, 2012 is summarized in the table below.
+The Committee, with the guidance of Towers Watson, periodically conducts a review of the market competitiveness of our Performance Share Plan.
+The last study was done in late 2011 which resulted in a broadening of the pay/performance range beginning with the 2012 to 2014 performance period.
+A summary of the performance criteria for each performance period outstanding as of December 31, 2013 is summarized in the table below.

-Performance Plan Period Percentile Ranking for Threshold Payout of 50% of Target Shares Percentile Ranking for Threshold Payout of 100% of Target Shares Percentile Ranking for Maximum Payout Level Possible Payout Range of Target 2012-2014 Plan 30th percentile 50th percentile 85th percentile 0-200% 2011-2013 Plan 40th percentile 50th percentile 80th percentile 0-175% 2010-2012 Plan 40th percentile 50th percentile 80th percentile 0-175%
+Performance Plan Period Percentile Ranking for Threshold Payout of 50% of Target Shares Percentile Ranking for Threshold Payout of 100% of Target Shares Percentile Ranking for Maximum Payout Level Possible Payout Range of Target 2013-2015 Plan 30th percentile 50th percentile 85th percentile 0-200% 2012-2014 Plan 30th percentile 50th percentile 85th percentile 0-200% 2011-2013 Plan 40th percentile 50th percentile 80th percentile 0-175%